-Using the methodology as a guideline for the structure under this heading, show how the problem was analysed, data collected, and quantified tables, graphs and figures shown for illustration purposes must be EBWIL1A Learner Guide 2021/1 Page 28 of 44 labelled individually.
-Subsequent discussions must be relevant to the sub-headings, tables, graphs and figures.
-The discussions under this heading must be methodical, relevant and self-explanatory to the reader.
+Using the methodology as a guideline for the structure under this heading, show how the problem was analysed, data collected, and quantified tables, graphs and figures shown for illustration purposes must be labelled individually.
+Subsequent discussions must be relevant to the sub-headings, tables, graphs, and figures.
+The discussions under this heading must be methodical, relevant, and self-explanatory to the reader.